chrisking/PersonalizePOC/README.md

 * [GitHub Sample Notebooks](https://github.com/aws-samples/amazon-personalize-samples)
 * [Product Docs](https://docs.aws.amazon.com/personalize/latest/dg/what-is-personalize.html)

+## Goals

+By the end of this POC progress you should have picked up the follwoing skills:

+1. How to map datasets to Amazon Personalize.
+1. Which models or recipes are appropriate for which use cases.
+1. How to build models in a programatic fashion.
+1. To interpret model metrics.
+1. To deploy models in a programatic fashion.
+1. To obtain results from Personalize

 ## Completed Example

 The notebooks have been scrubbed of all output before usage, however if you'd like to see a fully worked out example of this process, explore the notebooks in the `completed` folder.

 ## Process:

-1. Deploying Your Working Environment
+1. Deploying Your Working Environment [See Below]
-1. Validating and Importing User-Item-Interaction Data
+1. Validating and Importing User-Item-Interaction Data - `Validating_and_Importing_User_Item_Interaction_Data.ipynb`
-1. Validating and Importing Item-Metadata (Optional)
+1. Validating and Importing Item-Metadata [In Development] - `Validating_and_Importing_Item_Metadata.ipynb`
-1. Creating and Evaluating Your First Solutions
+1. Creating and Evaluating Your First Solutions - `Creating_and_Evaluating_Solutions.ipynb`
-1. Deploying Your Campaigns and Interacting With Personalize
+1. Deploying Your Campaigns and Interacting With Personalize - `Creating_and_Evaluating_Solutions.ipynb`
-1. Importing Item / User metadata to Use
+1. Importing Item / User metadata to Use [In Development]
-1. Creating and Evaluating Related Metadata Solutions (Optional)
+1. Creating and Evaluating Related Metadata Solutions [In Development]
-1. Next Steps
+1. Next Steps -
+`Next_Steps.md`

 That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
 It is recommended that you operate steps 2 and 4 beforehand.
 Once the related data has been successfully imported you can delete it so that it does not muddy the results from your first Predictor.